The Truth (Bleeding Through album): The Complete Truth

 A special edition of the album entitled The Complete Truth was released on July 15, 2008.
-The band penned a guest blog on the Headbanger's Blog and commented on the release:
+The band penned a guest blog on the Headbanger's Blog and commented on the release in June of 2008:

 "It has been months and we have kept silent.
 But this latest slap in the face from our supposed record label has pushed us over the edge.
 We just read on the Internet that Josh Grabelle (Trustkill head honcho) plans to release a 'special edition' of our 2006 album The Truth one month before releasing our new album.
 Let it be known that Bleeding Through is 100% against this so-called 'special' edition.
 We did not approve the title, cover artwork (whatever it is), track listing or bonus features for this transparent and obvious cash-grab of a re-release from a record label that despite selling a quarter of a million of our albums worldwide is having problems."

 Over a year ago we suggested the idea of a re-release of the album to Trustkill – on our terms, of course, with our artistic vision – and he said he'd consider it if we could land a 'big' tour.
 We confirmed a tour with Marilyn Manson and Slayer, followed by a tour with HIM, and he said 'NO' to us.
 He thought we should put out a new album instead.
 Now we have a new album finished that we are very proud of and he wants to squeeze our fans and our band by throwing out an unapproved 'special' edition in a fast and overt attempt to pay some bills."

+In August of 2008, Bleeding Through issued an update that Trustkill and the band had made amends:

+We felt that you deserved to know what was happening then and similarly, we feel that we owe you an explanation as to what is happening right now.
+Since the time we posted that blog with MTV2's Headbangers Blog, Trustkill Records delivered the funds necessary to complete the album and to compensate everyone who had loaned us cash.
+Therefore, since that time, we have moved forward with the label in a spirit of cooperation to ensure that Declaration gets the best release possible to you guys.

+"That includes a press campaign with interviews all over the place, various promotions, some sale pricing at different retailers, a video for 'Death Anxiety' (which we are scheduled to shoot this month), a licensing deal between Trustkill and Nuclear Blast for the European release of the album, and more.
+We are very happy to have arrived at this place where the album has a street date and where you can all go out and get it.